dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         string Name { get; set; }
     }

+We need to to define a class that represnts the result set for the rpocedure.
+As Stroed procedures can return multiple recordsets we need the resultset will have one or more collections of return types.
+For this storedprocedure we need only one
+    internal class StoredProcedureWithoutParametersResultSet
+    {
+        public List<StoredProcedureWithoutParametersReturntype> RecordSet { get; set; }

+        public StoredProcedureWithoutParametersResultSet()
+        {
+            RecordSet = new List<StoredProcedureWithoutParametersReturntype>();
+        }
+    }

+We must ensure the RecordSet is instantiated before use.
 We now need to define a class which represents the stored procedure it self.
 First we will define the class the verbose way, in which we will define the return type **StoredProcedureWithoutParametersReturntype** in the **TReturn** type parameter and the lack of parameters for the stored procedure using the **NullStoredProcedureParameters** class in the **TParameters** type parameter.

     internal class StoredProcedureWithoutParameters
-        : StoredProcedureBase<StoredProcedureWithoutParametersReturntype, NullStoredProcedureParameters>
+        : StoredProcedureBase<StoredProcedureWithoutParametersResultSet, NullStoredProcedureParameters>
     {
         public StoredProcedureWithoutParameters()
             : base(new NullStoredProcedureParameters())